sp3cni/sp3cni/README.md

+Hey!
+It's almost like a Junk Yard in here.

 - 👋 Hi, I’m @sp3cni
 -  My main focus is control engineering, simulations of physical processes and dynamic programming / optimality
 -  Other interest in programming include game dev.